Elizabeth Holmes' Theranos trial delayed due to juror's possible COVID exposure

-Elizabeth Holmes' hotly anticipated Theranos trial was called off for Friday after a juror reported a potential COVID exposure.
-Judge Edward Davila made the announcement via an emergency virtual session Thursday evening that the next day's scheduled session had been canceled.
-One of the jurors had emailed Davila that he may have been exposed to the virus but wasn't experiencing symptoms as he awaited test results, NBC News reported.
+Elizabeth Holmes' hotly anticipated Theranos trial got called off for Friday after a juror reported a potential COVID-19 exposure.
+Judge Edward Davila announced via an emergency virtual session Thursday evening that the next day's legal proceedings had been canceled.
+One of the jurors had emailed Davila to say he may have been exposed to the virus but wasn't experiencing symptoms as he awaited test results, NBC News reported.

 "It's a little, I don't want to say ominous, but it's of concern that before we finish the first witness we have an issue," Davila said.